Advanced Magento 2 Developer Tools For Debugging

 Key Highlights:

-• Allows browsing and searching database tables and records.
+• Allows browsing and searching of database tables and records.

 • Provides tools for running SQL queries and exporting data.

-• Supports multiple database engines, including MySQL, PostgreSQL, SQLite.
+• Supports many database engines, including MySQL, PostgreSQL, and SQLite.

-• Can be installed on a web server or run locally.
+• Can install on a web server or run.

 II.
 MySQL Workbench